rciam/rciam-docs/docs/developer/guide-for-sps.md

 ## OpenID Connect Service Provider

-Service Providers can be integrated with OpenAIRE Login using OpenID Connect (OIDC) as an alternative to the SAML2 protocol.
+Service Providers can be integrated with OpenAIRE AAI using OpenID Connect (OIDC) as an alternative to the SAML2 protocol.
 To allow this, the OpenAIRE Login IdP provides an OpenID Connect (OAuth2) API based on [MITREid Connect](https://github.com/mitreid-connect/OpenID-Connect-Java-Spring-Server), which has been
 [certified by the OpenID Foundation](http://openid.net/certification/).
-Interconnection with the OpenAIRE Login OpenID Provider allows users to sign in using any of the supported backend authentication mechanisms, such as institutional IdPs registered with eduGAIN or Social Providers.
-Once the user has signed in, OpenAIRE Login can return OIDC Claims containing information about the authenticated user.
+Interconnection with the OpenAIRE AAI OpenID Provider allows users to sign in using any of the supported backend authentication mechanisms, such as institutional IdPs registered with eduGAIN or Social Providers.
+Once the user has signed in, OpenAIRE AAI can return OIDC Claims containing information about the authenticated user.

 ### Client registration

-Before your service can use the OpenAIRE Login OpenID Provider for user login, you must register a client and obtain OAuth 2.0 client credentials by contacting `aai` `<AT>` `openaire.eu`.
+Before your service can use the OpenAIRE AAI OpenID Provider for user login, you must register a client and obtain OAuth 2.0 client credentials by contacting `aai` `<AT>` `openaire.eu`.
 OAuth2 credentials typically include a client ID and client secret.
 You also need to specify: